discohead/commands/README.md

 ### `/copilot` - Generate Copilot Instructions

-This command distills essential patterns into persistent instructions that accompany every Copilot interaction.
-Think of it as creating the "muscle memory" for your AI pair programmer.
+This command distills essential patterns into persistent instructions that accompany every Copilot interaction and configures Copilot's development environment.
+Think of it as creating the "muscle memory" for your AI pair programmer while ensuring it has the proper tools to work effectively.

 **When to use**:
 - After generating both context and rules
 - When core patterns have stabilized
 - To ensure consistent AI suggestions
+- When Copilot needs specific build/test environments

 **What it creates**:
 - `.github/copilot-instructions.md` (< 500 lines)
+- `.github/workflows/copilot-setup-steps.yml` - Development environment configuration
 - Specialized instruction files for specific tasks
 - Prompt templates for common operations
 - Brief mention of DeepWiki as supplemental resource

+**Environment configuration**: Automatically detects and configures:
+- Language-specific setup (Node.js, Python, Go, Rust, etc.)
+- Dependency installation commands
+- Build and test frameworks
+- Environment variables and secrets

-**Optimization focus**: Maximum impact within size constraints
+**Optimization focus**: Maximum impact within size constraints and minimal setup time

 ### `/agents` - Generate Codex AGENTS.md